NetDocuments-Archive/ad-join-cookbook/README.md

 - domain_password
 - ou
 - server (optional)
-- update_hostname (windows only, renames host to chef name)
+- update_hostname (windows only, Set to false if you want the domain name/hostname to be different from the chef node name. (see [#5](https://github.com/NetDocuments/ad-join-cookbook/issues/5)).)
-- double_reboot (windows only, reboots system twice.
-If AD GPO Object sets timezone, it wont apply on first boot. )
+- double_reboot (windows only, Will continue to reboot windows until joined to domain and breadcrumb `c:\\Windows\\chef-ad-join.txt` exists.
+Useful since timezone doesn't always sync after first reboot. )
-- visual_warning true (windows only, warns on login screen that machine is about to reboot)
+- visual_warning true (windows only, display a login warning to anyone who connects via RDP to the machine before chef has finished the reboots and the converge.
+This will override any group policy your company might have in place for displaying custom login messages.)
 - hide_sensitive (linux only, hide password used in realmd command, set to true for debugging)

 example: